igar1991/quest-generator/README.md

 ![Quest Generator Banner](/public/banner.jpg)

-An educational platform that combines AI-powered quiz creation with Move-powered transaction automation, rewarding users as they learn to navigate and utilize the Aptos ecosystem.
+An educational platform that combines AI-powered quiz creation with Move-powered transaction automation, rewarding users as they learn to navigate and utilize the ecosystem.

 Demo: https://web3-quest-generator.vercel.app